thoughtspot/thoughtspot.github.io/_end-user/search/show-data-labels.md

    ![]({{ site.baseurl }}/images/show_rounded_numbers.png "Show Rounded Numbers")

-   When you uncheck **Rounded Numbers**, data labels, x and y axes, and tooltips show precise, non-rounded numbers out to the furthest decimal or integer, based on the underlying worksheet format.
+   When you uncheck **Rounded Numbers**, data labels, X and Y axes, and tooltips show precise, non-rounded numbers out to the furthest decimal or integer, based on the underlying worksheet format.